 Calculating Simple Moving Average (SMA) in Google Sheets

-The formula just requires data points (numbers) in a column to work.
+The formula simply requires a set of data points (numbers) in a column to work.

-Here is an example of calculating the simple moving average of the last three data points in a range in Google Sheets.
+Here’s an example of calculating the SMA for the last three data points in a range in Google Sheets.

-In cell C3, I have calculated the average of the LAST three data points in column A using the following Average formula.
+In cell C3, I calculated the average of the last three data points in column A using the following formula:

 How to Calculate the Simple Moving Average Dynamically in Google Sheets